dunklesToast/action-branch-validator/README.md

 - uses: dunklesToast/action-branch-validator@v1
 ```

-This will allow such braches:
+This will allow such branches:

 ```
 feat/XD-1337